starodubtsevconsulting/confs/README.md

 always know where to look.
 It might not match how others do it, but it works for me.
 I may add a server-focused repo later.

+## Philosophy

+This repo follows a simple workflow:
+- `setup.sh`: install/setup everything in one run (or cherry-pick folder setups).
+- `switch.sh`: switch between versions/users by repointing symlinks or updating local config.
+- config scripts: additional small tweaks when needed.

+For tools where I need multiple versions (e.g. Java, Python, Scala), I prefer installing into the home folder and switching explicitly.
+I do not want a full version manager stack for every language; I only need a few predictable wrapper commands.

+For tools where a single global install is enough (e.g. Git tooling, Docker), it is OK to install system-wide.

+Think of it as a lightweight “Nx-style” repo, but for installing and setting up development tooling.

 ## Structure

 This repo is organized into folders.
 Each folder has a `setup.sh` and a